faasm/faasm/docs/local_dev.md

 - Mark the top-level `faasmcli` directory as a "Project sources" or equivalent in your IDE
 - [Add an interpreter path](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-reloading-interpreter-paths.html#add).
 - Open the IDE directly in the `faasmcli` directory

-Note that you don't need to install it to use `inv` from the Faasm CLI, as this is set up to directly import the files (provided you've used `workon.sh` as described in the [setup](setup.md)).

 ## Remote development using CLion